3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ```
 That % sign indicates that we have an untracked file that Git doesn't know about

-3. Run `git diff` to see the uncommitted changes that you have made.
+3. If we run `git diff` we should see the uncommitted changes that we have made.

 4. If we run `git status` we should get: